-- 1. The trust is treated as an entity separate from the individuals - Assets don't form part of the insolvent estate in the event of sequestration - 3.
-Strict controls Trustees accountable to Master of the High Court - Special trusts formed for mentally ill or seriously disabled, will be allowed CGT exemption if primary residence (and meets other requirements to qualify) - 5.
-Special trusts taxed at individual rates

-Trust deed can be set up so as to determine the manner in which Trustee administers the fixed property and the Trustee is dutybound to obey these wishes
+- The trust is treated as an entity separate from the individuals. - Assets don't form part of the insolvent estate in the event of sequestration - Strict controls Trustees accountable to Master of the High Court - Special trusts formed for mentally ill or seriously disabled, will be allowed CGT exemption if primary residence (and meets other requirements to qualify) - Special trusts taxed at individual rates Trust deed can be set up so as to - Trust deed can be set up so as to determine the manner in which Trustee.